Parent Company Guarantee: Everything You Need to Know

 Parent company guarantees in a construction setting are commonly offered by the holding company of the contractor.
 They will normally favor the employer as a means of guaranteeing certain performance obligations of the contract.
 Parent company guarantees are also commonly used by contractors as a means of protection should a subcontractor default on their obligations.
 Contractors may also ask for a parent company guarantee from employers when they are concerned about their employer's ability to pay wages.
 This might be a case in which the employer is an SPV that was set up by a larger holding company for a specific project.

 If you need help with parent company guarantee, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.